-The SP Armow Wind Ontario joint venture between Pattern Renewable Holdings Canada ULC (Pattern) and Samsung Renewable Energy developed the 180MW Armow wind project in Kincardine, Ontario, Canada.
+The 180MW Armow wind project in Kincardine, Ontario, Canada, was developed by SP Armow Wind Ontario, a joint venture (JV) between Pattern Renewable Holdings Canada ULC (Pattern) and Samsung Renewable Energy.

 The project created more than 350 construction jobs and up to 15 permanent jobs upon commissioning.

-The onshore wind farm is spread over 46,000 acres mostly located on leased, privately owned lands in Kincardine in Bruce County, Ontario, approximately 3km from Lake Huron.
+The onshore wind farm is spread across 46,000 acres, mostly located on leased, privately owned lands in Kincardine, Bruce County, Ontario, approximately 3km from Lake Huron.

-The project’s original developer Acciona Renewable Energy Canada Holdings sold it to the SP Armow Wind Ontario joint venture in August 2011.
+The project’s original developer Acciona Renewable Energy Canada Holdings sold it to the SP Armow Wind Ontario JV in August 2011.

-The wind farm comprises 91 SWT-2.3-101 wind turbines from Siemens.
-Each turbine rated at 2.3MW has a hub height of 99.5m, rotor diameter of 101m and blade length of 49m.
+The wind farm is comprised of 91 SWT-2.3-101 wind turbines from Siemens.
+Each turbine is rated at 2.3MW and has a hub height of 99.5m, rotor diameter of 101m and blade length of 49m.
 The rotor speed of the turbine is 6rpm to 16rpm and the swept area is 8,000m².
 The turbines use a three-stage planetary / helical type gearbox system.